stellarwp/stellar-changelog-embed/IMPLEMENTATION-GUIDE.md

 ### Processing Flow

-1. User inserts Stellar Changelog Embed block and configures repo details
+1. User inserts StellarWP Changelog Embed block and configures repo details
 2. Plugin saves these settings as block attributes
 3. When page loads, plugin:
    - Fetches changelog file from GitHub (using cached version if available)